CzakoZoltan08/EDD2019_Hands_On_Neural_Networks/README.md

 1. Install **python 3.7.2** from here (bottom of the page, files section): https://www.python.org/downloads/release/python-372/
 2. Download and install **Anaconda** for **Windows** using **Python 3.7** version from here: https://www.anaconda.com/distribution/#download-section
 3. After installing Anaconda, press the **Windows key**, type **anaconda prompt** and run it as **admin**
 4. In the **Anaconda Prompt** we will install the packages used in this tutorial.
-For this, type the following commands:
+For this, type the following commands (the order of the commands is also important):

     - **conda install pandas=0.25.1**
     - **conda install numpy=1.16.5**